-Golden Standard Expectations Respect Safety Learning I always listen carefully I can walk around the school Independent inquirer -a child who is curious - they want to find out new things Lalways follow instructions first sensibly I always follow instructions first time, whoever gives them I use equipment carefully Resourceful thinker - innovative I am always polite and I am safe online and makes links, bringing skills and knowledge together thoughtful.
-I consider mine and my peers safety inside and outside of Team worker -collaborates well, I set an outstanding example and school i.e. playground, local environment, trips and visits. sharing their own ideas and listening to and respecting others encourage others to do the same I can understand how other people feel.
+Golden Standard Expectations Respect Safety Learning I always listen carefully I can walk around the school Independent inquirer -a child I always follow instructions first sensibly who is curious - they want to find out new things time, whoever gives them l use equipment carefully Resourceful thinker - innovative I am always polite and l am safe online and makes links, bringing skills and knowledge together thoughtful.
+I consider mine and my peers safety inside and outside of Team worker -collaborates well, set an outstanding example and school i.e. playground, local environment, trips and visits. sharing their own ideas and listening to and respecting others I can understand how other people feel.
 I follow the schools safety procedures (invac, evac, lockdown) to protect myself and Reflective learner - resilient, knowing what they have done well and how it could be improved I am an excellent ambassador for Heathfield others.
 Effective participator - willing to take risks and have a go I recognise and appreciate differences between individuals Self-manager -Organised and takes responsibility for their learning, physical and mental health